fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 On the plus-side, we only need to create one image for our blog post and we’re done.

-Another positive is that on devices with retina screens – capable of displaying a comparatively greater density of pixel information in the same physical space – our oversized image will appear at higher quality and look great.
+Another positive is that on devices with retina screens—capable of displaying a comparatively greater density of pixel information in the same physical space—our oversized image will appear at higher quality and look great.

-On the downside, we are delivering a _much_ larger image and therefore file size than is required for, for example, a 320px wide context.
-This has performance implications since bigger files mean longer download times, and this is excarbated when the device is not connected to high-speed wifi (as is often the case with a mobile phone).
+On the downside, we are delivering a _much_ larger image and therefore file size than is required for, say, a 320px wide context.
+This has performance implications since bigger files mean longer download times, and this is exacerbated when the device is not connected to high-speed wifi (as is often the case with a mobile phone).

 Dealing with these challenges using modern _Responsive Images_ will be the subject of Part #2.